sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 ***Supplementary file 27***: Maximum-likelihood tree showing three distinguishable clades.
 (PDF 225KB)

 ## Reproducing analyses (QUICK Guide)

 ### Analysis of 16S sequences from SILVA, Greengenes, RDP and NCBI

-To reproduce the analyses, and phylogenetic tree using 16S sequences downloaded from SILVA, Greengenes, RDP and NCBI, please run the following scipts in this order order:
+To reproduce the analyses, and phylogenetic tree using 16S sequences downloaded from SILVA, Greengenes, RDP and NCBI, please run the following scipts in this order:

 - `gg_map_taxonomy.py` - (supplementary file 2) assign taxonomy to greengenes sequences
 - `get_complete_strep_seq.py` - (supplementary file 3) extract full-length (1200bp or more) *Streptomyces* 16S sequences, and standaralise base coding to thymine rather than uracil
 - `check_nomenclature_hierarchy.py` - (supplementary file 3; OPTIONAL) generate data providing nomenclature at ranks from phylum to genus